 The one trick which “disconnected” users seemed to have missed however is that such “off-line” viruses effectively come to life as soon as you connect and go online.
 They in a sense prepare everything while you go about your business offline and trigger the knockout blow as soon as you go online, like sending some of your key log extracted passwords and usernames to a hacker who then sells off information such as banking details to an underground market.

-There are so many different ways through which malicious intruders use viruses though, from using your system as just one of many Ddos originator points to masking their illicit activities using yours and other people’s systems as makeshift proxy-servers.
+There are so many different ways through which malicious intruders use viruses though, from using your system as just one of many originator points for a DDOS attack (find out what’s a ddos attack) to masking their illicit activities using yours and other people’s systems as makeshift proxy-servers.

 So even if you can safely say that you’ve used your computer without any problems for years on end without the protection of an antivirus, most of the threats are those which you never really find out about.
 Somebody could be using your system or I.P. address to send spam, for instance, which could get you blacklisted and blocked from a few important sites you might otherwise want to interact with, while the very real threat of your identity or banking credentials being exploited in a damaging way lingers on, waiting for the right time to strike.